How to take your music outside (without annoying the neighbours)

 - Laid-back folk: Laura Marling, Mumford and Sons, The Best of British Folk compilation

 - Chilled-out electronica: Zero 7, Air, Ministry of Sound chill-out albums

-Top tip: Avoid bass-heavy, thumping dance music, naughty-word laden gangsta rap, amp-popping hard rock and also clichéd anthems people are totally tired of hearing.
+Top tip: Avoid bass-heavy, thumping dance music, loud swearing tunes, amp-popping hard rock and clichéd anthems people are totally tired of hearing

-- You have paired it and the speaker over Bluetooth.
+- You have paired it with your speaker over Bluetooth

-- Can you access Spotify or iTunes from your phone
+You can access Spotify or iTunes from your phone